 After opening the Audicus Online Hearing Test in any web browser, I was asked to create a profile so my results could be personalized.
 Since the test required headphones, preferably earbuds, I made sure mine were charged, and then I completed Audicus’s 5-10 minutes test.
 Once I finished, my results were immediately emailed to me, and I was offered a free consultation with Audicus’s experts.

 Paying for Audicus Hearing Aids

-At checkout, I was given the choice of paying for my hearing aids in full, financing them through Affirm, or renting through Audicus Memberships.
+At checkout, I was given the choice of paying for my hearing aids in full, financing them through Affirm, or renting through Audicus Memberships starting at $39 per month with the option to cancel at any time.
 Since I was purchasing all three models to test them out, I decided to check out with Affirm.
 After entering some basic information, I was prompted to select a regular monthly plan for either six, 12, or 18 months.
 Upon choosing six months, I entered my debit card information to pay my monthly bill.
 Customers can also use online checks or bank transfers.
 Once my transaction was complete, I was told to expect my hearing aids in the mail within five to seven days, which I thought was fairly quick for free shipping.

 Identify Theft Tip: Whether you’re purchasing Audicus or any other product online, make sure you’re on a private and encrypted network before entering any financial information.

 The Dia II, Audicus’s most popular, and most affordable option, at $499 per ear and $998 per set, is designed to aid mild to moderate hearing loss.
 This FDA-approved behind-the-ear hearing aid auto-adapts to your environment to help your ear focus on speech rather than background noise.
 It reaches a volume of 56 decibels and has up to 140 hours of battery life.
 With devices in beige, grey, and silver, the Dia II includes eight processing channels and has an IP rating of 68, the highest rating possible for hearing aids.